 Janelle Deddo is the horticulturist for the Dwarf Conifer Garden and Waterfall Garden.
 The Dwarf Conifer Garden features a collection that showcases the diversity of forms and colors found among conifers.
 The Waterfall Garden includes waterfalls and a stream that cascades down a steep hillside into a series of small, landscaped pools.

 Deddo earned a bachelor of science degree in biology at Wheaton College (IL).
 Her interest in plants developed while taking a field course in ecology in the Black Hills of South Dakota.
 This led her to volunteer at the Morton Arboretum and pursue an internship in the Arboretum’s soil science laboratory.
-Since graduating, Deddo has worked at the Botanic Garden in a variety of positions, starting as an intern in the Plant Production Greenhouses, working as a plant restoration technician in the Dixon Prairie, and as seasonal assistant horticulturist in the English Walled Garden.
-She was promoted to her current position in January 2017.
+Deddo has worked at the Botanic Garden in a variety of positions since 2011, starting as an intern in the Plant Production Greenhouses, working as a plant restoration technician in the Dixon Prairie, and as seasonal assistant horticulturist in the English Walled Garden.
+She moved to her current position in September 2018.
 Between seasons of working at the Botanic Garden, Deddo has been employed at various Chicagoland environmental organizations as well as at a blueberry farm in the state of Washington.